PaN-Finder/pan-finder/README.md

 # Pan‑Finder

+(This project is under active development; use at your own risk.
+If you have any questions or issues, please use the discussion forum.)

 Search API for scientific documents combining vector similarity (pgvector), full‑text, and structured filters, with SSE streaming and LLM‑based query parsing.

 ## Overview
 - Backend: `server/` (FastAPI).
 Endpoints stream results via Server‑Sent Events (SSE).
 - Data: PostgreSQL with `pgvector` + `postgresql-unit` (see `database/`).
-- Ingestion: `ingestor/` contains starter scripts (ingestor service is not finalized).
+- Ingestion: `ingestor/` contains starter scripts (the ingestor service is not yet finalized).
-- Evaluation: `benchmark/` runs LLM‑driven parsing + ranking tests and plots.
+- Evaluation: `benchmark/` runs LLM‑driven parsing and ranking tests, and generates plots.
 - Optional UI: `searchui/` SPA for demos; backend works independently.

 ## Quick start (dev)